 The first port of call is the hospital reception.
 The hospital staff will be expecting you, and once formal registration has taken place, you will be escorted to the ward.
 Nursing staff will welcome you to the Orthopaedic department and make every effort to ensure you are comfortable.
 Please prepare yourself for a hospital stay for a minimum of four days.
-You will have blood tests, x-rays and urine test following admission to the ward.
-You will then be seen by a physician who will assess the medical conditions that you have, and she may change/add medication to ensure that your state of health is optimum for total hip replacement surgery.
+You will have blood tests, x-rays and a urine test following admission to the ward.
+You will then be seen by a physician who will assess the medical conditions that you have, and they may change/add medication to ensure that your state of health is optimum for total hip replacement surgery.
 You will be requested to sign a form that indicates that informed consent has been obtained from you for total hip replacement surgery – this is a legal requirement.
-The Anesthetist will visit you in the ward the following day for a check-up and final preparation for total hip replacement surgery.
-He often prescribes an anxiolytic, which may leave you feeling drowsy.
+The anaesthetist will visit you in the ward for a check-up and final preparation for total hip replacement surgery.
+They often prescribe an anxiolytic, which may leave you feeling drowsy.
 Some medical aid plans require that medical assessments be done on an outpatient basis before surgery.
-We will facilitate these consultations, and hospital admission would then be on the day of surgery.
+We will facilitate these consultations, and hospital admission would then be on the day of the hip surgery.

 Day of Surgery

 You are not permitted to eat or drink for six hours before total hip replacement surgery.
 Family and friends (maximum of two persons) may accompany you to theatre reception – they are not allowed in the theatre room itself.
-Following hip replacement, you may stay in the high care ward for closer monitoring of vital signs.
-Observation usually is for less than 24 hours.
-A physiotherapist will visit you very early in the post-operative period to start breathing exercises, and occasionally she may get you sitting in a chair.
+Following hip replacement, you may stay in the High Care ward for closer monitoring of vital signs.
+Observation is usually for less than 24 hours.
+A physiotherapist will visit you very early in the post-operative period to start breathing exercises, and occasionally they may get you sitting in a chair.
 The physician will continue to be involved in your recuperation reviewing your condition and adjusting medication as is necessary.

 Day One After Surgery